 In order to keep things fast, Robin performs more accurate syncing the closer to the current date you get.
 The window for syncing accuracy depends on your calendar system.

-- For Google Calendar, the syncing window is 3 months in advance unless you enable the recurring event feature from Manage > Experimental.
+- For Google Calendar, the syncing window is 3 months in advance unless you enable the recurring event feature from Manage > Office > Building > Scheduling policies.
 This will sync all events until 2038 when the modern timekeeping system breaks.
 Changing this setting may take 24 hours to affect all calendars.

 - For Office 365 and Exchange, the syncing window is 2 months in advance

-Events that were created before connecting to Robin will show up when they are edited, or once they get closer to the current date.
-Regardless of the date, Robin will prevent double booking.
+Future events that were scheduled before connecting to Robin will show up when they are edited, or once they get closer to the current date.
+Regardless of the date, Robin will prevent double bookings.
 If we do find a conflicting event, we'll sync it over immediately so it doesn't happen again.